The quickest explanation of maths, in 200 essential numbers.

 Every number is explained in a few short paragraphs with a helpful picture, making the maths simple to understand and remember.

-Julia Collins has a PhD in 4-dimensional Knot Theory from the University of Edinburgh where she was also the Mathematics Engagement Officer, before becoming Outreach Officer at the Australian Mathematical Sciences Institute.
+Julia Collins has a PhD in 4-dimensional Knot Theory from the University of Edinburgh where she was also the Mathematics Engagement Officer for five years.
+In 2016 she moved to Australia to work on the CHOOSEMATHS project at the Australian Mathematical Sciences Institute, before taking up a mathematics lecturing position at Edith Cowan University in 2019.
 She has won the How to Talk Maths in Public competition and co-organised the world's first Maths Craft Festival.
 Julia has been published in Nature and The Best Writing on Mathematics, and is the author of Get Smart: Maths.